Questions over fire response as Portugal battles blaze

 Press reports suggested that the fire plan had not been revised for four years and that there had been communications problems while trying to contain the blaze.

-Portugal's Publico newspaper reported that while the fire plan was meant to be revised every two years, in recent years deputies had not considered it a priority.
+Portugal's Publico newspaper reported that while the fire plan was meant to be revised every two years, in recent years lawmakers had not considered it a priority.

 Le Jornal de Noticias said emergency services communications antennae had been damaged by the heat of the fires, hampering the work of the firefighters.